 What are the best tech stocks to buy right now?

-Big Tech refers to Facebook, Apple, Amazon, Microsoft, and Alphabet.
-These five companies account for 17.5% of the S&P 500 today.
+Big Tech refers to Meta, Apple, Amazon, Microsoft, and Alphabet.
+These five companies account for ~20% of the S&P 500 today.
 While Big Tech has been the best performers of the last decade, many believe that they’re just getting started and investors can still capture upside on these names.
+FAAMG are often considered the best AI stocks, too.

 What are the top 10 tech stocks?

-The answer to this question depends on your definition of “top.”
-In terms of market cap, here are the top 10 tech stocks as of February 3, 2021:
+By market cap, here are the top 10 tech stocks as of May 2022:

 Not to mention, many of these companies offer niche services, and it’s not uncommon for an enterprise to be writing checks to CrowdStrike, Okta, and Zscaler at the same time.